 Туре Proof Legal Marriage An official marriage license; Court or church records; Marital Status and Family Profile Document issued by the Navajo Nation; Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
 NOTE Social Security (SSA) or SSI benefit records cannot be used for proof of legal marriage.
-Common Law Marriage established outside Arizona A completed Customer Statement - Common Law Marriage (DE-119) form.
+5 A completed Customer Statement - Common Law Marriage (DE-119) form.